 - Try placing the baby on their back and bicycling their legs as a fun and interactive game.

 - Avoid methods like manual rectal stimulation that can cause a baby to become dependent.

-Whatever method parents try to help their baby poop, Zoller notes that it’s important for pediatricians to be involved in the process.
+Whatever method parents try to help their newborn poop, Zoller notes that it’s important for pediatricians to be involved in the process.
 There is a danger that babies might become dependent on ways to make them poop rather than developing and maintaining the skill themselves, therefore making the issue worse, not better.
 That’s particularly true with the manual rectal stimulation technique.